Laura Chinchilla: Post-presidency

 Chinchilla currently teaches at Georgetown University at the Institute of Politics and Public Service and is also the titular of the Cathedra José Bonifácio, at the University of São Paulo, since 2018, and leads the Latin American Chair of Citizenship in the School of Government and Public Transformation of the Monterrey Institute of Technology and Higher Education.

 Since 2016, Chinchilla has been serving as the president of the Advisory Council of She Works, a company focused on the empowerment of women; and is also a rapporteur for the freedom of expression of the Telecommunications Organization of Latin America.

+Chinchilla was widowed on 15 April 2019, when her husband died of Alzheimer's.

 In 2019, Chinchilla served on the advisory board of the annual Human Development Report of the United Nations Development Programme (UNDP), co-chaired by Thomas Piketty and Tharman Shanmugaratnam.
-In 2020, she was her country's candidate to head the Washington-based Inter-American Development Bank (IDB).
-Shortly before the vote, she dropped her bid, criticizing a process seen favoring U.S. President Donald Trump’s nominee Mauricio Claver-Carone.
+In 2020, she was Costa Rica's candidate to head the Washington-based Inter-American Development Bank.
+Shortly before the vote, she dropped her bid, arguing that the process favored U.S. President Donald Trump’s nominee Mauricio Claver-Carone.

-In additions, Chinchilla holds numerous other positions, including the following:
+In addition, Chinchilla holds numerous other positions, including the following: